JudahSamuel/digit-recognition-project/README.md

 \* Only single digit (0–9) supported

-\* Multiple digits may give incorrect results
+\* Multiple digits may give incorrect results.